 Sunbeds are safer than sitting in the sun

 It is no safer at all.
 Sitting in the sun, or using a sunbed are both equally damaging to the skin and one is no better than the other.
 Take safe, easy steps, wear sunscreen and limit your time in the sunshine.
 You’ll still tan but do it in a much safer way.

 It doesn’t matter if you only burn a few times…

 It does.
 One case of sunburn means you’ve killed off skin cells and caused damage.
-The less times you sunburn the better, never burning at all would be the ideal, but there are very few people at all who can say they’ve never been sunburned.
+The less times you sunburn the better, never burning at all and using a quality skincare product would be ideal, but there are very few people at all who can say they’ve never been sunburned.

 I can’t see any skin damage, therefore I’m OK.

 This image shows the sun damage on a 69-year-old long distance truck driver, who had repeatedly exposed one side of his face to the blistering sun through the window of his cab.
 The damage on the left-hand side is extensive compared to the other side of his face, which had little or no sun exposure.

 You might think your skin looks fine now, and still does in a few months.
 But over the years the damage will show through and you’re only living on borrowed skin time.
 UV Light lamps used in dermatologist’s offices will be able to show you how the layers of skin underneath have been damaged by the sun, and how this might affect you over the coming years.

 I don’t need sunscreen.
 It’s summer, but it’s cloudy outside!